-As a very fortunate survivor of two versions of cancer, I am pleased to add my support to the efforts of the Atlantic Cancer Research Institute.
+As a very fortunate survivor of three versions of cancer, I am pleased to add my support to the efforts of the Atlantic Cancer Research Institute.
 This organization is totally committed to finding treatments and cures for cancer of all types.

 The Atlantic Cancer Research Institute (ACRI) is a non-profit organization founded in late 1998 and housed at the Dr. Georges-L.-Dumont University Hospital Centre in Moncton.
 Thanks to its unique expertise, ACRI has become a true centre of excellence in cancer research.
 Scientists are working with partners in Canada and around the world to discover the genetic origins of cancer and pursuing three main areas of development: early detection, enhanced diagnosis, and targeted treatment.